 Chemical bonds and Lewis structure, shapes of molecules ( VSEPR theory), Quantum theory of the covalent bond, hydrogen and some other simple molecules, carbon compounds, hybridization, Boron and Beryllium compounds.
-Coordinate covalent bond, ionic bond as an extreme case of polar covalent bond, ionic character of molecules and polar molecules.
-Bonding in solid state ionic, molecular and covalent solids, metals.
+A coordinate covalent bond, ionic bond as an extreme case of a polar covalent bond, the ionic character of molecules and polar molecules.
+Bonding in solid-state ionic, molecular and covalent solids, metals.
 Hydrogen bond, Resonance.

 Molecules: Molecular orbital.
-Theory-bond order and magnetic properties of H2, O2, N2, F2 on the basis of MOT.
+Theory-bond order and magnetic properties of H2, O2, N2, F2 based on MOT.
 Hybridisation involving s, p and d orbitals (including shapes of simple organic molecules), Dipole moment and structure of molecules.